Heatblur-Simulations/f-4e-manual/src/f4e_manual.md

 11. [Imprint](imprint.md)

 <!-- markdown-link-check-disable -->
-This manual is available [online](https://f4.manuals.heatblur.se/), as [PDF version](https://github.com/Heatblur-Simulations/f-4e-manual/releases), embedded in-game as offline website and can be contributed to as open-source project at [GitHub](https://github.com/Heatblur-Simulations/f-4e-manual).
+This document is available [online](https://f4.manuals.heatblur.se/), as [PDF version](https://github.com/Heatblur-Simulations/f-4e-manual/releases), embedded in-game as offline website and can be contributed to as open-source project at [GitHub](https://github.com/Heatblur-Simulations/f-4e-manual).
 <!-- markdown-link-check-enable -->

+> 🚧 The manual is a **work in progress** and will continue to be expanded and improved
+> until the Phantom releases for early access this Winter.